First Time Visiting the Big Island Hilo Side? You'll want to bring:

 RAIN JACKETS and UMBRELLAS Expect frequent rain showers in East Hawaii.

 SWEATER OR JACKET, and LONG PANTS.
-Yes, you're going to the tropics, and afternoon temps can climb into the 80's any time of year.
+Yes, you're going to the tropics, and afternoon temps can climb into the low 80's.
 But if you bring nothing but shorts and tank tops, you'll be shivering in the cool evenings and mornings, especially in winter and spring.
 The Kapehu Retreat House sits at an elevation of 900 feet, making it 5 degrees cooler than Hilo on average.
 (Before you come, check the weather forecast for Hilo and subtract 5 degrees.)
 If you plan to visit the high mountain elevations, bring warm jackets - it's cold and windy up there, and you may encounter hail or snow any time of year.

 HIKING SHOES if you intend to hike any of the beautiful nature trails in the national park.
 Lava rock is hard and sharp, and it will shred the soft rubber soles on sneakers.